WIPartain/MechaCar_Statistical_Analysis/README.md

 From here we can see the true mean of the sample is 1498.78, which we also saw in the summary statistics above.
 With a p-Value of 0.06, which is higher than the common significance level of 0.05, there is NOT enough evidence to support rejecting the null hypothesis.
 That is to say, the mean of all three of these manufacturing lots is statistically similar to the presumed population mean of 1500.

-Next looking at each individual lots:

-Lot 1 sample actually has the true sample mean of 1500, again as we saw in the summary statistics above.
-With a p-Value of 1, clearly we cannot reject (i.e. accept) the null hypothesis that there is no statistical difference between the observed sample mean and the presumed population mean (1500).
-Lot 2 has essentially the same outcome with a sample mean of 1500.02, a p-Value of 0.61; the null hypothesis cannot be rejected, and the sample mean and the population mean of 1500 are statistically similar.
+The mean PSI of the full sample is 1498.78 with a p-value of 0.06.
+With a p-value > 0.05, we cannot reject the null hypothesis because the significance level is too high.

+If we analyze each lot individually, we see that lot 1 and 2 have mean PSI's of 1500 and p-values of 1 and 0.61 respectively.
+As was true with full sample, the significance level is too high and we cannot reject the null hypothesis for either of these lots.

-However, Lot 3, not surprisingly is a different scenario.
-Here the sample mean is 1496.14 and the p-Value is 0.04, which is lower than the common significance level of 0.05.
-All indicating to reject the null hypothesis that this sample mean and the presumed population mean are not statistically different.
+However, lot 3 has a mean PSI of 1496.14 and a p-value of 0.04 which is below the common significance level of 0.05.
+This indicates that we can reject the null hypothesis of the sample mean and the lot mean are not statistically different.

  ## MechaCar Vs Competition

- Metrics
-Collecting data for comparable models across all major manufacturers for past 3 years for the following metrics:

-Safety Feature Rating: Independent Variable
-Current Price (Selling): Dependent Variable
-Drive Package : Independent Variable
-Engine (Electric, Hybrid, Gasoline / Conventional): Independent Variable Resale Value: Independent Variable
-Average Annual Cost of ownership (Maintenance): Independent Variable MPG (Gasoline Efficiency): Independent Variable
-Hypothesis: Null and Alternative
-After determining which factors are key for the MechaCar's genre:
+I would like to determine how effectively the MechaCar is priced by analyzing the following metrics:

+Current MSRP
+Safety Rating
+MPG
+Annual Maintenance Costs
+Average Duration of Ownership

+After analyzing these variables for several competitors against our own data, we will test them against our null and alternative hypotheses:

-Null Hypothesis (Ho): MechaCar is priced correctly based on its performance of key factors for its genre.
+Null Hypothesis: MechaCar is priced effectively against its competition.
-Alternative Hypothesis (Ha): MechaCar is NOT priced correctly based on performance of key factors for its genre.
+Alternative Hypothesis: MechaCar is not priced effectively against its competition.

-Statistical Tests
-A multiple linear regression would be used to determine the factors that have the highest correlation/predictability with the list selling price (dependent variable); which combination has the greatest impact on price (it may be all of them!)
+For the statistical tests, I would want to perform a multiple level regression in order to determine which of the aforementioned variables affects the overall value of the cars.
+By determining which variables are statistically significant, we can see how effectively the MechaCar ranks against its competition in these categories.
+We can then assess if the car is priced accurately based on these rankings.

+For this test to be conducted effectively, I would need to collect the Current MSRP, Safety Rating, MPG, Annual Maintenance Costs, Average Duration of Ownership for each competitor car with same features of the MechaCar.